copperspice/cs_mingw_w64/README.md

  * mv - Moves files
  * rm - Removes or deletes files
  * rmdir - Removes empty directories
+ * sdiff - Similar to diff where the output is shown a side-by-side format
  * touch - Changes file timestamps
  * truncate - Trim a file to the specified size
  * unlink - Remove a hard link to a file